raaxis/nds4ios/README.md

 Installing nds4ios
 ------------------------
-##### Do not redistribute code-signed copies nds4ios on other sites.
+##### Do not redistribute nds4ios on other sites.
 We already provide official ways to download nds4ios below.
 THIS IS A FAIR WARNING.
 #### Option 1: Download nds4ios from Karen's Pineapple (KarenP/88888888)

 If you're jailbroken, please follow the instructions here: http://nds4ios.angelxwind.net/i/?page/downloads#jailbroken